SargeyWargey/Homoothya/Story/Drafts/Chapter_16.md

 For a terrible instant I swung out from the wall, one hand the only thing keeping me from falling.
 Pebbles scattered, clicking against stone as they tumbled into emptiness.
 I heard my mother gasp above me.

 Then my uncle's hand closed around my ankle, steadying me.
 "I've got you.
-Find your footing."
+Always three."

 My toes scrabbled against rock.
 Found purchase.
 My weight came back onto the wall.

 "Good.
 Keep coming."

 I kept coming.
+Hand, hand, foot.

 When I finally reached the ledge where my uncle waited, my legs were shaking so hard I could barely stand.
 He pulled me close, his hand on the back of my head.